mu1guo/auto_mine_sweeper/README.md

 (10)On Machine part (I see it as a entry of the whole project): it calls the machine func that define the strategy to choose the index of the next pixel chosen by automatically

 # 2. How to run this project with GUI？

-1. I have a classmate who had already run this GUI project successfully and our TA has run too,so I will consult them if necessary.
+1.I have a classmate who had already run this GUI project successfully and our TA has run too,so I will consult them if necessary.

 (1) our classmate's video show: (I just borrowed this video from him)